Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Getting a screening mammogram takes about 15 minutes.

 Sometimes, the pressure can be uncomfortable, but it only lasts for a few seconds.
-If you have concerns, talk with your health care provider about taking acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) about an hour before the exam.
+If you have concerns, talk with your health care provider about taking acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) before the exam.

 Your provider can also discuss other ways to help ease discomfort (or anxiety) during a mammogram.
 Before the exam, let your technologist know if you have any concerns or if you feel any discomfort during the exam.